When It Comes to Weddings, Time Really is Money

 posted in:

 Kathleen is 30 minutes late to her floral appointment.
-Unfortunately, the florist could no longer meet with Kathleen because she had another appointment scheduled in 30 minutes.
-As a result Kathleen will have to take another afternoon off from work to attend her make-up florist appointment — not to mention the fact that she wasted gas money.
+Unfortunately, the florist could no longer meet with Kathleen.
+Why?
+Because, the florist had another appointment scheduled to take place after Kathleen’s.
+As a result, Kathleen will have to schedule another afternoon off from work to attend her make-up florist appointment.
+On top of that, Kathleen wasted gas money because of the second trip.
 As a result, Kathleen lost almost $300 because she was only 30 minutes late.

 The Miller/Cox wedding is running 90 minutes late.
-As a result, four couples must leave the reception before the wedding cake is served to avoid paying extra fees to their baby sitter.
-The wedding cake costs the bride and groom approximately $9 a slice.
-Therefore, the couple lost $72 plus tax and delivery fees because they were only 90 minutes late.
+As a result, four couples at their wedding had to leave before the wedding cake is served.
+They had to leave to avoid paying extra fees to their baby sitter.
+The wedding cake costs the couple approximately $9 a slice.
+Therefore, the couple lost $72 plus tax and delivery fees because they were 90 minutes late.

-Sandy and Bill only had four hours for their afternoon wedding reception.
+Sandy and Bill had four hours booked for their afternoon wedding reception.
 Unfortunately, Sandy was more than 60 minutes late because she lost track of time.
 Sandy and Bill felt as if they barely had a reception, so they decided to extend their reception by one hour.
-This required them to pay for that additional hour to the catering staff, the DJ, the photographer, the wedding planner and the venue.
+As a result, they paid the catering staff, the DJ, the photographer, the wedding planner and the venue for an additional hour.
 Sandy and Bill paid an additional $2,500 in overtime fees because they were only 60 minutes late.

 The bridal party for the Bradley/Smith wedding were already running 30 minutes late, when they realized they left the marriage license at the hotel.
 The priest refused to start the ceremony until someone returned with this important document.
 As a result the wedding ceremony was delayed almost two hours.
 The church had another wedding taking place that day, so the priest had to condense the full mass ceremony into a simple wedding ceremony.
 This change in plans cut out the hired soloist’s performances.
 Therefore, the couple lost $250 in fees (plus parking) because they were less than 2 hours late.